-There should not be any degree of squint or any morbid condition of eyes or of the eyelids that is liable to aggravate or recur, pressure of trachome and iris complication sequela.
-Candidates must possess good binocular vision (fusion faculty and full field of vision in both eyes).
+There should not be any degree of squint or any morbid condition of eyes or of the eyelids that is liable to aggravate or recur, the pressure of trachoma and iris complication sequela.
+Candidates must possess good binocular vision (fusion faculty and a full field of vision in both eyes).
 Movement of the eyeballs must be full in all directions and the pupils should react normally to light and accommodation.

 The vision should be 6/6 (normal) in each eye separately.
 Defective colour vision tested by Ishihara Colour Blindness Test is a disqualification.

 13. Any other defect which in the opinion of the medical board will interfere with the individual’s efficiency as an officer of the merchant navy.

 The acceptance or rejection on account of loss or decay of teeth depends upon the relative position of the sound teeth; a sufficient number of teeth must be present for efficient mastication.